planariangames/mettlecore/METTLE_Core_SRD_Characters.md

 title: Characters
 ---

-*Players and Guides both need **Characters**, and here is where your journey begins.
-The Character is your alter ego during a game, akin to how an actor embodies an improv role.
+*Players and Guides both need **characters**, and here is where your journey begins.
+The character is your alter ego during a game, akin to how an actor embodies an improv role.
 You have the freedom to base them on yourself, favorite fictional figures, or entirely original ideas.
 METTLE Core defaults to a roughly modern setting and this influences the options found below.
 Character sheets are available online or at the end of this book.*

 ## Table of Contents